 What song are you producing?
 To what extent do you know it?
 Is it something you are familiar with?
 Knowing the song is the key.
 Some analysts say it is the real deal.
 If you are producing any lyrics or demo songs, make sure you know every detail about them.

 Make out time to know them; you will never regret doing so and always identify chords.
-If you are aware of how the song is going, you will be in a better position to make adjustments when and where necessary.
-This is very essential.
+If you are aware of how the song is going, you will be better positioned to make adjustments when and where necessary.
+This is essential.

 Learn your shortcuts